 So it’s a wise move if you have type 2 diabetes to invest in a personal trainer and prevent these things happening to you.

-Dominic Londesborough is a personal trainer in London with experience in training diabetic clients.
+Dominic Londesborough is a personal trainer and nutrition coach in London with over 16 years’ experience.